Lauriethefish/QuestPatcher/MOD_FORMAT.md

 - It can be `^` followed by the minimum version of the dependency. e.g. `^0.9.2` matches any version that it at least `0.9.2`.
 - It can be a single supported version, e.g. `0.9.0`.
 - It can be a wildcard, e.g. `0.9.*`.
+- Or anything else supported by a semver range.

 `downloadIfMissing` is optional, and is where QuestPatcher will attempt to download the mod if it isn't installed.
 If this isn't present, attempting to install the mod with the dependency will fail.